 How does Chime SpotMe work?

 Chime SpotMe is Chime’s in-house product offering overdraft protection that covers an overdrawn account up to $200 for certain transactions with no penalty fees.
 Your limit starts at $20 and can go up to $200, depending on your account history and risk assessment.

 To qualify, you need a single deposit of at least $200 from an employer, gig economy payer, or government benefits payer.
-Gig economy payments do not qualify for instant payouts and must arrive as an ACH payment.
+While freelancers can use the service, gig economy payments do not qualify for instant payouts and must arrive as an ACH payment.

 SpotMe covers overdrafts for debit card purchases, cash-back transactions, and ATM withdrawals.
 You cannot use it to pay a friend, transfer funds to Venmo or CashApp, use it for automatic bill payments from your spending account, and Chime checkbook transactions.